coddingtonbear/jira-select/readme.md

 ## Future Goals

+- Support for `Group By` and aggregation functions.
 - SQlite support: Instead of exporting a CSV, exporting an SQLite database.
 - XLSX support: Instead of exporting a CSV, exporing an XLSX document.